 MY FAVOURITE PLACE: (Once I had got over a slight vertigo moment), sitting atop Wayna Picchu watching the cloud drift over the ruins of Machu Picchu spread out below me.

-DON’T MISS: Superb camping at the edge of the Salar de Uyuni.
+Otherwise, consider superb camping at the edge of the Salar de Uyuni.
 The walk-in tents, though not en-suite, each have a built in stove and the view from the loo is to die for.

 TOP TIP: See Lake Titicaca and its floating reedbed islands from the Bolivian side — it’s much less visited than from Peru.
+If you travel to Bolivia during the rainy season (January – March) prices are a little lower and you will get to see the amazing mirror effect of water on the salt flats.

 BEST TIME TO GO: